Britain scrutinizes Huawei's telecoms infrastructure role

 "BT's network is underpinned by robust security controls and built-in resilience.
 We always work closely with each of our suppliers - and government where appropriate - to gain assurance through rigorous review that the security of the network is not compromised."

-Huawei established an cyber security evaluation centre in Britain two years ago with security-cleared staff to test the company's hardware and software to ensure it can withstand any cyber security threats.
+Huawei established an cyber security evaluation center in Britain two years ago with security-cleared staff to test the company's hardware and software to ensure it can withstand any cyber security threats.

-The government said the centre helped ensure the security of Britain's telecom networks.
+The government said the center helped ensure the security of Britain's telecom networks.

-Rifkind, however, said the committee would look at why the centre was needed, how it was working, and what conclusions could be drawn from the way it was operating.
+Rifkind, however, said the committee would look at why the center was needed, how it was working, and what conclusions could be drawn from the way it was operating.